from here to Chile is nothing but ocean

 European settlers took the lands in the 19th century.
 When the railway came in 1894, Cavvanbah became Byron

 A lighthouse was erected at Cape Byron in 1901 and later that century massive meat processing, including whales, created

 Nowadays Byron Bay draws many surfers and bathers to the long stretched sandy beaches, with Tallow Beach

 The Julian Rocks

 are just a few km out and very popular with divers.

-A dive at the famous Julian Rocks was a disappointment because of very murky waters, but I did spot some wobbegongs
+Julian Rocks was a disappointment as the water was very murky, but I did spot some local wobbegongs

 from the Cape Byron Lookout Point there's a nice view over Tallow Beach all the way to Broken Head

 you can take a stroll on Byron Beach with Cape Byron in the background

 goats have no fear of heights and go here the food is